 Why do people want Fair Trade Certified products?

 Purchasing Fair Trade-certified products helps reduce poverty, promote environmentally friendly production processes, and assure humane working conditions for farmers and workers worldwide.

 "Fair trade makes free trade work for the world's poor," said Paul Rice, Fair Trade USA's founder, president and CEO.

-Products certified as fair trade ensure equitable trade practices at every level of the supply chain through transparent business practices.
+Products certified as fair trade mean the entire supply chain has been analyzed and deemed fair and equitable.
 In addition, the Fair Trade license generates funding, which is distributed to Fair Trade communities.
 These funds are designated for social, economic and environmental development projects, such as schools and scholarships, leadership training and organic certification.

 Farm workers face exposure to toxic chemicals, heat stress, workplace accidents, and health and nutrition issues.
 In fact, farm work is the eighth most dangerous job in the United States.

 One of the greatest challenges farm workers face is the lack of access to health insurance and medical care.
 Fair Trade provides workers and farmers with health and safety protections, including safe working conditions and sustainable wages.

 Child and slave labor is strictly prohibited.
 Fair Trade-certified farms, packing plants and housing are audited (and held accountable) to guarantee that workers are provided with safe, clean working and living conditions.
 This includes the proper protective equipment needed to safely perform work-related tasks, as well as limit exposure to pesticides and other chemicals.
 Fair Trade farms also employ proper waste management systems as well as water and energy usage.